alercah/rado/design.md

 A major piece from the logic side is configurations.
 Randomizers often have many inputs that are user-configurable, to tweak difficulty or provide for interesting new modes.
-Peri should be able to represent these.
+Rado should be able to represent these.
 There are also various options that the user may wish to set representing the techniques that they know, and even if a randomizer does not take account for them, it is useful for a tracker to be able to understand when an item is accessible but not by the